 (negative moves left, positive moves right) inserting 0

-The preamble may contain the first three bits of the expontent.
+The preamble may contain the first three bits of the exponent.
 The preamble is followed by the continuation of the exponent (if there is one), followed by the coefficient.

-The integer form should be used when the exponent is zero.
+The integer type should be used when the exponent is zero.

 Integer | |||||||